nxp-mcuxpresso/audio-voice-components/ssrc/doc/topics/performance_figures.md

 The Total Harmonic Distortion Plus Noise \(THD+N\) of the converted signals is below - 76 \(high-quality mode\) and - 85 \(very high-quality mode\) for signal frequencies below 0.45\*FsLOW \(=90 % of the Nyquist range of the lowest sample clock\)

-[Table 1](#high) and [Table 2](#v9high) give the THD+N performance \(FsIN on the vertical axis and FsOUT on the horizontal axis\) for the two supported quality levels.
+[Table 1](#table-1-high-quality-mode) and [Table 2](#table-2-very-high-quality-mode) give the THD+N performance \(FsIN on the vertical axis and FsOUT on the horizontal axis\) for the two supported quality levels.
 The numbers in the tables give the worst-case THD+N measured for signal frequencies below 0.45\*FsLOW.
 For each conversion ratio, 100 THD+N measurements were executed with signal frequencies linearly spread over the complete Nyquist range.

+## Table 1: High-Quality Mode

 |**FsIN/ FsOUT**|**8000**|**11025**|**12000**|**16000**|**22050**|**24000**|**32000**|**44100**|**48000**|
 |:---------------:|:--------:|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|